-At the towering limestone cliff walls in Palawan or high up the ceiling in the deep cave chambers in Cagayan, I have seen harvesters risk their lives climbing sharp walls or hanging by the ceiling supported only by a rope in order to gather the swiftlet bird’s nest.
+At the towering limestone cliff walls in Palawan or high up the ceiling in the deep cave chambers in Cagayan, I have seen harvesters risk their lives climbing sharp walls or hanging by the ceiling supported only by a rope in order to gather the swiftlet bird nest.
 The swiftlets locally known as the Balinsasayaw uses their saliva to build their nest.
 When the nest is submerged in water, it becomes gelatinous and has been used as an exotic ingredient by the Chinese in their Bird’s Nest soup for over 400 years.
 People risk their lives for this as this lucrative nest cost about US$2000 per kilo.
-A house however in San Pascual, Burias Island in Masbate have another story.
-There is a Balinsasayaw House where an estimate of 80,000 swiftlets live right under their basement.
+A house however in San Pascual, Burias Island in Masbate has another story.
+There is a Balinsasayaw House where an estimated 80,000 swiftlets lives right under their basement.

 The day was quickly coming to a close.
-When I thought we were heading back to mainland we were told that we’ll visit one last island on our way back to San Pascual proper.
-Tinalisayan islet is only 1.5 nautical miles from mainland, roughly a 20 minute motorboat ride from town.
+When I thought we were heading back to the mainland we were told that we’ll visit one last island on our way back to San Pascual proper.
+Tinalisayan islet is only 1.5 nautical miles from the mainland, roughly a 20-minute motorboat ride from town.
 After seeing the two islands Animasola and Sombrero Islands, I thought I wouldn’t be surprised anymore but Tinalisayan islet has a little bit of everything.
-A white sand beach, a scenic hill with nearby rock formations, a long sandbar off the coast and burst of sunrise and sunset colors.
+A white sand beach, a scenic hill with nearby rock formations, a long sandbar off the coast, and a burst of sunrise and sunset colors.